 These topics are examined in greater detail through a series of practical papers covering export visibility strategy, multilingual communication and the use of digital tools to support global market access.

-Improving digital export visibility requires a combination of clear product information, multilingual communication and alignment with the ways international buyers search for suppliers.
+Improving digital export visibility requires clear product information, multilingual communication and alignment with the ways international buyers search for suppliers.

-Many of the digital systems that support international discoverability are explored further in the Digital Trade Infrastructure section of the Knowledge Centre.
+Many of the digital systems that support international discoverability are explored further in the Digital Trade Infrastructure section.

 In B2B procurement, international buyers follow structured digital behaviours before initiating contact.